Join us as we continue to investigate the composition of hemp oil.

 One such component is B-Sitosterol, which serves to complement the nutritional value of hemp seed oil and boosts its efficacy as a so-called functional food.

 Earlier in this article, we looked at the B-Sitosterol content of certain foodstuffs.
-The macro composition of hemp seed oil contains between 100 and 148 grams per litre.
+The macro composition of hemp seed oil contains between 100 and 148 grams per liter.

 In their resource about phytosterols, the Linus Pauling Institute suggests that, by regularly consuming plant sterols such as B-Sitosterol, you can reduce the level of cholesterol your body absorbs by as much as 40 percent.